 Joel: We've been shooting with D-SLRs since 2006 when my older brother first got one.
 We shot our first wedding in 2009 and we didn't shoot too many after that.
 Part of it was because we both wanted to concentrate in school.
 Once we both graduated we started taking this more seriously.

-I personally majored in graphic design, but was always doing photography on the side.
+I personally majored in graphic design, but I was always doing photography on the side.
+I am very passionate about photography.
 And today, I am self-employed and do a lot of commercial work including graphic design, photography, video and web design for companies—so I feel blessed!
-Currently, I shoot a lot of architectural design, food, cooking events and private events.

 Jorge: Joel, I'm not really buying it; you didn't really sell it.
 I don't think you convinced people of why they should feel comfortable to hire us... haha